aws/aws-cdk-go/awscdk/awsappconfig/README.md

 })
 ```

 The `deployTo` parameter is used to specify which environments to deploy the configuration to.
-If this parameter is not
-specified, there will not be a deployment.

 A hosted configuration with `deployTo`: